 Dramatic cliffs and pretty coves of Gower's south coast - an enticing prospect for an early autumn outing.

+From sea level to the top of the cliffs, we'll have some good climbs to get our hearts pumping.
 Arriving back at Southgate, will we have the chance for an ice cream?

 As usual, walking boots and waterproofs are needed for possibly wet / slippery surfaces.
 Poles are useful too - paths are uneven, sometimes narrow and we do walk on the cliff tops.